gournge/copernicus-transactions/README.md

 ## Notes

-`gamma = 1 / 47.15% = 2.12 ` makes sense as 47.15% is the average percent of export in relation to GDP (source: https://www.theglobaleconomy.com/rankings/exports/)
+`gamma = 100% - 47.15% - 51.99% / 100% = 0.0086 ` makes sense as 47.15% is the average percent of export in relation to GDP and 51.99% is the average import rate (source: https://www.theglobaleconomy.com/rankings/exports/)